multiversx/mx-stablecoin-sc/README.md

 But what if the asset's value decreases?
 Even with the imposed debt fee, the stablecoin ecosystem might not be able to cover up its losses.
 This would lead to a gradual increase in total supply of stablecoins, which would make its value decrease below $1.
 This is especially a problem for cryptocoins as collateral.

-To try and counteract this problem, the concept of overcollateralized stablecoin was created: instead of giving the user the full value of their asset in dollars at that point in time, instead we only give them part of its value, for example, 75% of the value.
+To try and counteract this problem, the concept of overcollateralized stablecoin was created: instead of giving the user the full value of their asset in dollars at that point in time, we only give them part of its value, for example, 75% of the value.
 This discourages trading back and forth for a profit, but instead promotes the idea of using the stablecoin for its intended purpose of being a store of value and medium of exchange.

 ## Buying stablecoins